Skip to main content

 • Cycling clothes, shorts/bibs, gloves, and shoes (strongly suggested)

-• Bike Computer with GPS or a phone you can mount to you bike (strongly suggested)
+• Bike computer with GPS or a phone you can mount to your bike (strongly suggested)

 • Everyday clothes and toiletries (will be carried in the support vehicle to the hotel)